Calendarin Panchang Muhurat Rahu Kaal

 Troy Farmington Hills Canton Novi Ann Arbor

-1. What is the Rahu Kaal timing in Detroit today?
+5. What is the Rahu Kaal on Monday in Detroit?

 Detroit Rahu Kaal: Navigating the Solar Gears of the Motor City